lightning/bolts/02-peer-protocol.md

 SHOULD fail the channel.

-If `next_remote_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node has sent, it MUST re-send the `revoke_and_ack`, otherwise if `next_remote_revocation_number` is not equal to one greater than the commitment number of the last `revoke_and_ack` the receiving node has sent (or equal to zero if none have been sent), it SHOULD fail the channel.
+If `next_remote_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node has sent and the receiving node has not already received a `closing_signed`, it MUST re-send the `revoke_and_ack`, otherwise if `next_remote_revocation_number` is not equal to one greater than the commitment number of the last `revoke_and_ack` the receiving node has sent (or equal to zero if none have been sent), it SHOULD fail the channel.